 I'm excited to share with you this easy family dinner recipe.
 Most everybody loves spaghetti, especially kids since it's fun to eat.

 The Rotel tomatoes add that classic hint of heat that this recipe is famous for.
-Thankfully, it comes in various heat levels.
+Thankfully, you can control the heat level by simply using the Original, Mild, or Hot Rotel Tomatoes.
 Not everybody likes to scorch their tongue, lol.
-I like the mild but my brother likes the habanero Rotel tomatoes.
+I like the original but my brother likes the habanero Rotel tomatoes.
 Ouch!

 You can lower the cost by using generic or store brands.
 You don't have to use Rotel tomatoes; use the store-brand diced tomatoes with chilis.
 Substitute the Velveeta Cheese with the store brand version.